mozilla/legal-docs/en/hubs_privacy_notice.md

 * [YouTube](https://policies.google.com/privacy)
 * [Twitch](https://www.twitch.tv/p/legal/privacy-policy/)

-__Twitter:__ If you connect Twitter to Hubs, you can tweet and share 2D images from Hubs rooms.
-Any content you tweet will be shared with Twitter and published on the Twitter platform.
-You can see [Twitter’s Privacy Policy](https://twitter.com/en/privacy) for more information.
+__X (formerly Twitter):__ If you connect X to Hubs, you can tweet and share 2D images from Hubs rooms.
+Any content you tweet will be shared with X and published on the X platform.
+You can see [X’s Privacy Policy](https://twitter.com/privacy) for more information.

 __Discord:__ If you connect Discord to Hubs, we store access tokens and the server and channel IDs that have been connected.
 We will synchronize chat messages, room changes, 2D and 3D objects you create, and whether you join or leave with the connected Discord channel.
 Hubs does not log any synchronized messages.
 You can see [Discord’s Privacy Policy](https://discordapp.com/privacy) for more information.

+## Other Information You Should Know

+You can learn more about [managing your Mozilla Account data](https://support.mozilla.org/kb/firefox-accounts-managing-account-data).
+Also, much of the information that we store about our Mozilla account users is easily accessible by [signing in](https://accounts.firefox.com/signin) to your account, where you can also update your [data sharing settings](https://accounts.firefox.com/settings/).
+To make requests regarding your personal data, please contact us through our [Data Subject Access Request Portal](https://privacyportal.onetrust.com/webform/1350748f-7139-405c-8188-22740b3b5587/4ba08202-2ede-4934-a89e-f0b0870f95f0).

+If you have any other questions regarding personal data or our privacy practices, please contact us at compliance@mozilla.com.

+We respond to all requests we receive from individuals wishing to exercise their data protection rights regardless of where the individual lives.
+We will honor your request unless a legal requirement prevents us from doing so or a legal exception applies.

+Please visit our [forums](https://support.mozilla.org/) for general support help.